karmaniverous/stan-cli/.stan/system/stan.requirements.md

     - include: “anchors” that must always be kept (e.g., READMEs, indices).
   - `facet.state.json` (ephemeral): name → boolean; `true` = active (no drop), `false` = inactive (drop its exclude patterns).
 Omitted facets default to active.

+Facet kinds (semantics)

+- Structural facets (subtree scopes)
+  - Defined by subtree patterns like `src/a/**`, `packages/**`, etc.
+  - When inactive (and overlay enabled), they hide the corresponding subtree(s) except for anchor documents.
+  - Nested structural facets must support refinement (e.g., enable a child subtree while keeping the rest of the parent subtree hidden).
+- Filter facets (leaf-glob scopes)
+  - Defined by leaf-glob patterns like `**/*.test.ts`.
+  - They behave as orthogonal filters: when inactive, matching files are hidden even inside active structural facets; when active, they do not force visibility outside active structural facets.
+  - In particular, enabling a filter facet must never cause matching files to appear inside a structural facet subtree that is inactive for the run.

 Archive inclusion (full archives)

 - `facet.state.json` is always included in full archives (anchored) whether or not it is gitignored.
 This allows downstream assistants to deterministically read the next‑run facet defaults from attached artifacts.